Insulin resistance bordering on diabetes

 The first thing we discussed was the importance of changing her diet to have more stable blood sugars.
 I advised Wendy to go off all sugars and starches including alcohol, corn chips, potato chips and pasta – which she frequently ate for dinner.
 I recommended to eat foods that were low GI, low sugar impact and higher in protein, with small amounts of good fats.

-I encouraged Wendy to get back to the gym and with a trainer work out a good regime that would not aggravate her injuries and give her exercises she needed until she was more motivated to get outside and do some walks.
+I encouraged Wendy to get back to the gym and work out a good regime with a trainer with exercises she needed that would not aggravate her injuries until she was more motivated to get outside and do some walks.